joelhawksley/identity/components/slides.md

 # [fit] Upstreaming

-^ We've already started to upstream our work on components into Rails.
+^ We've already started to upstream this work into Rails.

 ^ After sharing our project at RailsConf in April